It’s Time to Take Digital Multifamily Marketing Seriously

 Most digital marketers can probably relate to this social situation: Someone asks what you do for a living.
-After explaining that you work in digital marketing, the inquisitor follows up with some variation of, “So, you play around on Facebook all day?”
+After explaining that you work in multifamily digital marketing, the inquisitor follows up with some variation: “So, you play around on Facebook all day?”

-Social media, in particular, gets a bad reputation, with some business owners refusing to even acknowledge social platforms as legitimate marketing channels.
+Social media for multifamily vendors and developments, in particular, gets a bad reputation, with some business owners refusing even to acknowledge social platforms as legitimate marketing channels.

 But if you think digital marketing is just fluff and noise, you are missing out on low-cost campaigns with great returns on investment that traditional marketing cannot compete with.
-What most businesses fail to realize is that digital marketing methods actually offer more measurable value than traditional methods.
+Most businesses fail to realize that digital marketing offers more measurable value than traditional methods.

 How a Company Generated $2M From One Blog

-Over the years, blogging has transformed from a forum for teenagers into an affordable lead-generation tool.
+Over the years, blogging has transformed from a forum for teenagers into an affordable multifamily lead generation tool.
 To understand how this transformation occurred, let’s first examine how the internet has changed consumer behavior.

 With a digital information repository at your fingertips, today’s consumers are more educated than ever.
-Gone are the days of going into a store to speak to an expert or even asking neighbors for referrals.
+Gone are the days of visiting a store to speak to an expert or asking neighbors for referrals.
 Everything from pricing to reviews is found with a simple search.

 No matter what industry or consumers you serve, customers have questions, and you can guess where they go for their answers — Google.
 So, how can you take advantage of this?
 By answering those questions on your company’s blog or FAQ page.

-Marcus Sheridan, one of earliest proponents of content marketing, was able to generate $2 million for River Pool & Spas when he published a blog post on the company’s website answering a simple question: “How much does a fiberglass pool cost?”
+Marcus Sheridan, one of the earliest content marketing proponents, generated $2 million for River Pool & Spas when he published a blog post on the company’s website answering a simple question: “How much does a fiberglass pool cost?”

-According to Tech Client, businesses have a 434 percent higher chance of a high ranking on search engines if they feature blogs as part of their website.
-Additionally, HubSpot found that companies that implement blogging into their content marketing strategy receive 67 percent more leads than those who do not.
+According to Tech Client, businesses have a 434% higher chance of a high ranking on search engines if they feature blogs as part of their website.
+Additionally, HubSpot found that companies that implement blogging into their content marketing strategy receive 67% more leads than those that do not.

 Content marketing might seem pretty straightforward, but like any marketing campaign, it is important to have a strategy.
-For most businesses, you are not blogging just to blog; you are creating content to drive your marketing funnel.
+For most businesses, you are not blogging just to blog; you create content to drive your marketing funnel.

 Social Media’s Biggest Value-Add for Business

-Business owners often ask, “Is social media actually a legitimate way to generate leads?”
-But those business owners might be asking the wrong question.
+Multifamily owners often ask, “Is social media a legitimate way to generate multifamily leads?”
+But those owners might be asking the wrong question.

 The value of social media is not measured in leads, but rather, it is measured through customer experience.
-According to Forrester data, there is a relationship between customer experience and stock price.
-In fact, people are willing to pay a premium cost for the experience with a brand.
+According to Forrester data, a relationship exists between customer experience and stock price.
+People are willing to pay a premium cost for the experience with a brand.

 Additionally, improving customer experience can save your company big bucks.
 In fact, Sprint saves $1.7 billion each year by determining and mitigating the root cause of customer dissatisfaction from calls made to its contact center.

-And as it turns out, social media is a crucial part of improving customer experience.
+And as it turns out, social media is crucial to improving customer experience.
 The internet allows word-of-mouth communication to spread easier than ever, both positive and negative.

 In the multifamily industry, for example, negative commentary from residents is commonly found across social media and online review sites such as Yelp, Twitter, and Google business pages.
 Residents who are frustrated with a property’s maintenance issues or poor customer service often express those feelings publicly online.
-The way a multifamily property responds will ultimately determine how a negative comment affects your business.
+How a multifamily property responds will determine how a negative comment affects your business.

-However, each part of your marketing strategy should fit together into one cohesive piece.
-Your website, social media presence, user experience, customer experience, etc., should operate in harmony in order to establish a successful inbound marketing plan.
+However, each part of your marketing strategy should fit into one cohesive piece.
+Your website, social media presence, user experience, customer experience, etc., should work harmoniously to establish a successful inbound marketing plan.